 From the summit of Mt Canobolas at 1,400m (nothing higher to the west until Mozambique) to the lower slopes around 600m, the distinct seasons bring snow and frost in the winter, golden evenings in the spring and autumn and bright sun in the summer.

 The hilly landscape offers views and aspects for vineyards allowing for a range of "terroirs".
-There are 40 brands of wine, 24 cellar doors that are regularly open and 55 vineyards.

 The Orange Wines